alper/alpernl/content/posts/berlin-inefficiences-12-cents/index.md

   - /dingen/2012/10/berlin-inefficiences-12-cents/

 ---
-Just to start a series here about ways in which German society could be organized more sensibly ((Paraphrasing Harry Potter from the Methods of Rationality: “I don't want to rule the universe.
-I just think it could be more sensibly organised.”)) ((Also I need to document this somewhere to get it out of my head.)).
+Just to start a series here about ways in which German society could be organized more sensibly [^1] [^2].

 [![1 euro cent](http://farm6.staticflickr.com/5069/5667162170_56ddf088ab.jpg)](http://www.flickr.com/photos/paolomargari/5667162170/ "1 euro cent by Paolo Margari, on Flickr")